Rosso84/YR_Weather_App/README.md

 # About YR_Weather_App

 A basic app that fetches weather forecast using Yr.no's APi  with vanilla Javascript, Html and CSS.
+There are 2 solutions inside this project, one using compact format which requires you to provide geolocations lat and lon, which is placed inside /frontend/api/example2 and another one solution that only receives a location by city name (example1).
+The app uses by default example1 but you need to manually do some changes. see under 'how to Run'

 ## requirements